Home

 Mindanao Philippine Epics

 The people of Mindanao had rich literature that existed only in their minds and memories.
 Only recently were these Philippine epics put in writing, so these can be studied by the public.
-Locally called "Darangan", these epic poems were similar to those of that Homer’s Iliad and Odyssey.
+Locally called "Darangan", these epic poems were similar to those of Homer’s Iliad and Odyssey.

-The Darangan tells of the sentimental and romantic adventures of noble warriors, one of them, is about a warrior-prince called Bantugan..
+The Darangan tells of the sentimental and romantic adventures of noble warriors, one of them, is about a warrior-prince called Bantugan.
 Prince Bantugan was the brother of the chieftain of a village called Bumbaran.
 Bantugan owned a magic shield, was protected by divine spirits called "Tonongs" and was capable of rising from the dead.
 Once his enemies attacked Bembaran, thinking he was dead.
 In the nick of time, Bantugan’s soul was recovered and he saved the village.

 There were also “Darangan epic poems that relate stories of wars about abducted princesses.
 Just like the chronicles of the Trojan War.
 The Darangan is one of the oldest and longest Philippine epics.
 Several nights were needed to recite the twenty five beautiful chapters.
 The Darangan, sung in it’s original, possessed a sustained beauty and dignity, it might be studied for it’s aesthetic values alone.